Zing Frequently Asked Questions

 Q. How accurate is WYSIWYG cutting without registration marks and can it be calibrated?

 A. Theoretically, if the printout is aligned perfectly straight on the mat and the mat is straight in the machine, then very accurate cutting could be obtained using WYSIWYG cutting.
 However, the accuracy of the printer used to print the image to be cut is the limiting factor in the WYSIWYG method.
-That’s why using 3 point print and cut registration is important as it will take into account the inaccuracy of the owner’s printer.
+That’s why using the 3 point print and cut registration available in Make The Cut is recommended, as it will take into account the inaccuracy of the owner’s printer and yield precise results.

 Q. How do you cut from scraps of vinyl or colored papers loaded on the mat?